coliff/bootstrap-show-password-toggle/README.md

 A. You could change the icon displayed by replacing the `.input-password[type="password"]` [Base64 encoded](https://yoksel.github.io/url-encoder/) background image.
 SVG is recommended.

+## Changes

+### [1.3.0] - 2021-10-30
+- Works with multiple `input[type=password]`.
+- The `aria-label` of the toggle button can be customized adding `data-show` and `data-hide` attributes to the password input.
+- The toggle button is added by JavaScript, remove existing `<button>` tags.
+- The toggle button works more stable.
+- The toggle button is always visible.

 ## Known Issues

 - If the browser autofills the password input then the user-agent will apply `background-image: none !important`.
 - The password input requires the use of the `required` attribute.
 This is so the background-image is not displayed when the input is empty.
 (It'd be great if browsers supported the [:blank](https://developer.mozilla.org/en-US/docs/Web/CSS/:blank) or [:empty](https://developer.mozilla.org/en-US/docs/Web/CSS/:empty) pseudo-selectors!)
+- Browsers without [Element.after()](https://developer.mozilla.org/en-US/docs/Web/API/Element/after#browser_compatibility) are not supported.

 ## Credits and Thanks